aws-samples/aws-service-catalog-auto-import/README.md

 ## Overview of sharing portfolios from the hub account
 This solution does not scope for setting up of your AWS Service Catalog hub accounts.
 However, I would recommend that you automate setting up of your hub account SC portfolios using your preferred CICD tools.

-You can share AWS SC portfolios in 2 ways, see (link)[https://docs.aws.amazon.com/servicecatalog/latest/dg/API_CreatePortfolioShare.html] for documentation:
+You can share AWS SC portfolios in 2 ways, see [documentation](https://docs.aws.amazon.com/servicecatalog/latest/dg/API_CreatePortfolioShare.html) for more details.

-1. Directly to a specified AWS account
+1. **Directly to a specified AWS account**
     * If you are sharing directly with an AWS account, the recipient account will need to accept this portfolio share (https://docs.aws.amazon.com/servicecatalog/latest/dg/API_AcceptPortfolioShare.html).
-2. Directly to an AWS Organizations node
+2. **Directly to an AWS Organizations node**
     * Note: Today, these shares are only possible through the master payer account in your AWS Organizations.
     * If you are sharing your AWS Service Catalog portfolios from a hub account with AWS Organizations sharing, the child accounts will be able to view the shared portfolio automatically.
 There is no need to explicitly accept the portfolio share from the hub account in this case.